karan2808/Semantic-Segmentation-Models/README.md

-# Semantic Segmentation Models
+# Semantic Segmentation Models for Foggy Weather.

 This is a Pytorch implementation for training and testing different semantic segmentation models on the cityscapes dataset.
+We also use foggy weather data generated from the cityscpes dataset, to improve performance of baseline segmentation models in adverse weather.

 > **Models Currently Supported**
 >